google/earthengine-community/tutorials/anomalies-analysis-smo-and-pre/index.md

 a prolonged drought was detected from mid-2020 to the end of 2021 by tracking the water balance flowing to the Mosul river reservoir.
 This basin is challenging to estimate the water budget with in-situ observations due to insufficient ground observations.
+Therefore, Earth observations are the only feasible way to have a completed picture of water availability throught the basin.

-It provides a practical approach for other regions which have similar limited-ground problems as the Mosul River does.
+This tutorial provides a practical approach for other regions which have similar limited-ground problems as the Mosul River does.
 There are, however, limited timeframes for NASA-USDA Enhanced SMAP and monthly GPM IMERG Final products.
 In lieu of real-time products, you can use NASA SMAP L3, SMAP L4,